paperdrip/cabincoder-jekyll/_pages/about.md

 ## Features

-Simples is packed with powerful features to showcase your content:
+I love this theme and I am leaving the original page here to showcase the features.

 * Beautiful, minimal design
 * Single column post layout